El Hamma: History

 British Crusader tanks in El Hamma, 29 March 1943.
 The German writing means water supply in the town.

 At the end of the 19th century, André Martel, estimated Beni Zid tribe had nearly 19,000 inhabitants, a quarter of whom permanently reside in the oasis of El Hamma. today a majority most of the Beni Zid are settled permanently in the Oasis.

 On 29 March 1943, New Zealand and British forced defeated the Germans at the Battle of the Mareth Line and entered El Hamma.

 The completion of several deep bore holes to supply water to the Gabès cement plant in the 1980s and 1990s, saw a drying up of several hot springs including Aïn Echoffa, and a degradation of the palm grove farms.

-In 2023, the El Hamma synagogue was heavily damaged by rioters during pro-Palestine protests surrounding the 2023 Israel-Hamas war.
+In 2023, the El Hamma synagogue was heavily damaged by rioters during pro-Palestine protests surrounding the Gaza war.

 Economy

 Agriculture has long been the main economic sector of activity in Hammah, the city's economy has diversified in recent years and the industry employs more than a third of the towns assets.

 The hotel and tourism sector is also experiencing particularly significant growth thanks to a rehabilitation program co-financed by the World Bank.